 HOW CAN I GET HELP IN SCHOOL?

-Year 11 students will be seen for guidance both in small groups and one to to one, however any student in school can request an appointment with the school Careers Adviser, Jo Sergeant.
-She is available in school three days a week based in the Careers Office next to classroom L36.
+Year 11 students will be seen for guidance both in small groups and one to one, however any student in school can request an appointment with the school Careers Adviser, Jo Sergeant.
+She is available in school four days a week based in the Careers Office next to classroom L36.